 The Government of Serbia adopted the bills on renewable energy sources, energy, energy efficiency, and mining, and sent them to the Parliament for adoption.

 Given the changes it brings, such as auctions for the allocation of premiums and conditions for the development of the free electricity market of renewable energy sources, the renewable energy sources bill has attracted the most attention.
 However, it retains some feed-in tariffs, a supporting mechanism introduced by the Serbian Government almost a decade ago to support the first investments in renewables.
-In the new law, the feed-in tariffs will be applied for new solar power plants below 500kW and for wind power plants up to 3 MW.
+In the new law, the feed-in tariffs will be applied for new power plants below 500kW and for wind power plants up to 3 MW.

 The bill will create conditions to speed up the development of green energy projects including the construction of wind farms and solar power plants, but also the installation of solar panels on the roofs of houses and companies to enable citizens and businesses to produce electricity for self-consumption, and became prosumers.